BreckenDavidMcGeough/Chat-Application/README.md

 # CSE4/589: Modern Network Concepts - Programming Assignment 1

 Welcome to Programming Assignment 1 for CSE4/589: Modern Network Concepts, focused on developing a text chat application.
 This assignment involves building both client and server components to enable text communication over TCP connections.
 Follow the guidelines below to start your project.
+All required functionality for this project was implemented and implemented correctly.

 ## Disclaimer

 Unfortunately, The project is a part of the CSE4/589 UB organization and is private for academic integrity reasons (so future students of the class can't steal my code), so I was unable to include the commits for the project which displayed the long and extensive development process.
-For a more in depth and technical view into the functionality of the project, please view the document 'technical_overview'.
+For a more in depth and technical view into the functionality of the project, please view the document 'technical_overview.pdf'.

 ## Objectives